slint-ui/slint/docs/langref.md

 (TODO)

-using the `<=>` syntax, one can create two ways binding between properties.
+Using the `<=>` syntax, one can create two ways binding between properties.
 These properties are now linked together.
 The right hand side of the `<=>` must be a reference to a property of the same type.